hzi-bifo/AntiPatch/README.md

 # AntiPatch
 This repository contains the source code to the graph-cut clustering algorithm.

-More information is coming soon.
+More information will be available soon.